huynhvannhangit/huynhvannhangit/README.md

 ### 🎓 Education

 **Nam Can Tho University** - Can Tho, Vietnam
-Bachelor of Computer Science | Information Technology
+Engineer of Engineering in Information Technology
-Specialization: Backend Development, Mobile Applications, and Artificial Intelligence

 ### 📫 Connect With Me